marlonjames71/MiWiFi/README.md

 I hope you enjoy MiWiFi!

 ### Future Features
-- [x] Ability to add your ISP information for quick access
-- Ability to add your ISP information for quick access
+- [ ] Ability to add your ISP information for quick access
+- [ ] Custom QR Code theme selection for user
+- [ ] iPad and Apple Watch counter part
-- CloudKit (iPad and Apple Watch support)
+- [ ] CloudKit (sync support for iPad and Apple Watch)

+#### Might do this:
-- CoreLocation - Brings the most relevant (based on your location) WiFi network to the top of the list
+- [ ] CoreLocation - Brings the most relevant (based on your location) WiFi network to the top of the list
-- Custom QR Code theme selection for user
-- iPad AutoLayout support.
-Currently it adapts to all iPhone sizes.
+- [ ] QR code "Corrupt Mode" -> Will make the QR code unreadable until password or FaceID passes

 ## Screenshots